A new proof on quasilinear Schr\"{o}dinger equations with prescribed mass and combined nonlinearities: Introduction

-By constrained minimization method, they showed that $I_0$ is bounded below and $m_0(a)$ can be achieved when $2<p<4+\frac{4}{N}$, and $I_0$ is unbounded below when $4+\frac{4}{N}<p<22^*$.
-Thus $4+\frac{4}{N}$ is called as $L^2$-critical exponent just as $2+\frac{4}{N}$ is $L^2$-critical exponent for semilinear Schr\"{o}dinger equations.
-For $L^2$-critical problem, Ye et al. \cite{YY} reduced the constraint set $S_a$ to $ N_a=\left\{u\in S_a\big|\int_{\R^N}u^2|\nabla u|^2\text{d}x<\frac{1}{4+\frac{4}{N}}\int_{\R^N}|u|^{4+\frac{4}{N}}\text{d}x\right\} $ and showed the existence of normalized solution for this problem for $N\leq3$ by a minimization argument.
+and showed the existence of normalized solution for this problem for $N\leq3$ by a minimization argument.
 To use minimax theory, Jeanjean et al. \cite{JLW} were the first to use the perturbation method developed in \cite{LLW2} to show the existence of multiple solutions for $L^2$-subcritical growth.
 For $L^2$-supercritical problem, Li et al. \cite{LZ} established the existence of ground state normalized solutions and infinitely many normalized solutions for \x{p1} via perturbation method when $N=2,3$.
 Furthermore, the existence of normalized solutions for the quasilinear Schr\"{o}dinger equation with potentials via the perturbation method can be found in \cite{GG}.
 Very recently, Jeanjean et al. \cite{JZZ} used the constrained minimization method to extend the analysis from $1\leq N\leq3$ to arbitrary $N\geq1$.
-For problem \x{p} with combined nonlinearity, in \cite{ML}, Mao et al. showed that equation \x{p} has a local minimizer and a mountain pass type normalized solution for $2<2+\frac{4}{N}<4+\frac{4}{N}<q<2^*$.
+For problem \x{p} with combined nonlinearities, in \cite{ML}, Mao et al. showed that equation \x{p} has a local minimizer and a mountain pass type normalized solution for $2<p<2+\frac{4}{N}<4+\frac{4}{N}<q<2^*$.
 Afterwards, He et al. \cite{HQZ1} adopted the minimization argument and some strategies in \cite{JZZ,NS}, and extended the results for the dimension $1\leq N\leq3$ to $1\leq N\leq4$.
 Meanwhile, in \cite{LYC}, Li et al. showed the existence of normalized solutions with Sobolev critical growth.

 For the two approaches discussed above, several drawbacks can be identified as follows:

 {\bf the constrained minimization method} \begin{itemize} \item The non-differentiability of the energy functionals prevents the applications of standard minimax methods.
 Consequently, solutions beyond the ground state cannot be obtained through these techniques. \end{itemize}